TZstatsADS/fall2019-proj1--sd3227/README.md

 + Project title: The secret behind the lyrics

-+T his project is conducted by Sen Dai
++ T his project is conducted by Sen Dai

 + Project summary: the goal of this project is to solve my three questions by applying tools from natural language processing and text mining:
 1.What's the popular genres of music in different decades?